 Scope too large

-There is a risk for this project of the scope being too large for us to manage.
-While we will diligently try to pursue this task of creating an ESL flashcard system, it is possible the scope of this project is too large for our group and we will not be able to finish or meet time constraints for our project.
-We should try to minimise this risk by sticking to and meeting deadlines as well as following a well organised structure that will come from good project planning and not procrastinating on tasks we individually need to complete.
+There is a risk that the scope of the project is too large for us to manage.
+While we will diligently try to pursue this task of creating an ESL flashcard system, the project might be too big and we will not be able to finish or meet time constraints for our project.
+We should try to minimise this risk by sticking to and meeting deadlines as well as following a well-organised structure that will come from good project planning and not procrastinating on tasks we individually need to complete.

 Programming issues

-Another risk is that it may be possible that are programming skills for the collective group will not be enough to technically complete our project, or at least not include all the features we have originally set out to include.
-One such task is a dynamic flashcard loading system, which will be a new challenge for our programmer to create.
-If the program cannot run for example due to technical problems, the project will be dead in the water.
+The programming skills for the collective group will not be enough to complete the project.

+We may not have the expertise to complete essential components, such as the dynamic flashcard loading system.
+This case would be a critical failure, as we could not then achieve any of the functionality that relies on the essential component.

+We may not have the expertise to complete additional features.
+Once we have completed the core functionality, we may find we cannot complete the enhancements we have documented.
+This case would be less critical, but the impact on the overall value of the final product may be substantial.

 Application Quality

-There is always the risk that even with following our plan and meeting the technical and logistical challenges that we face; the end product may not be of high enough quality or standard that we are happy with it or a standard that is not high enough for people to use as a proper application.
+The end product may not be of high enough quality to be palatable to potential clients.
+We may complete a functional app by following our plan and meeting the technical and logistical challenges, but have a product that is unfavourable to the potential clients.
+If the final product does not present well and is easy to use, then it will face poor takeup rates with clients.

 Market Saturation

-The market for ESL learning tools is already quite large, and our application may fall into the abyss of the mass of products and applications already produced in this area.
-Our application may not be able to breach this giant mass of competing applications and in the end would not be a very good project.

-Market Saturation

-The market for ESL learning tools is already quite large, and our application may fall into the abyss of the mass of products and applications already produced in this area.
-Our application may not be able to breach this giant mass of competing applications and in the end would not be a very good project.
+We may not get a good take-up rate in the market place because of the number of competing applications.
+The market for ESL learning tools is already quite large.
+Although we envision a target section within the market, our app may fail to be recognised.

-Reaching the end users
+Reaching the end-users

-In dealing with the market, we must also face the fact it may be hard for our application to reach the intended users.
-Our intended users will primarily be non-native English speakers, and finding a way to advertise or reach these people in remote areas may be beyond our grasp.
+Our application may not reach the intended users.
+Our intended users will primarily be non-native English speakers living in remote locations in foreign countries.
+We can devise an advertising strategy, but it is a complex market segment to target.
+Our advertising approach may not work.

 Too difficult to use

-We need to make sure our application is well documented and friendly to use, otherwise we will face having an application that is not useful to the end user due to issues with ease of use.
-It is important to minimise this risk by using rigorous testing and QA sessions to ensure that the program is indeed user friendly.
+Our application may not be useful to the end user because it is not easy to use.
+We may find the app intuitive, but our clients are different from us and they might not feel the same way.

 System requirements too high

-Our application is primarily for people in areas that lack modern expensive technology.
-Our application will need to be able to be run on lower end systems to ensure that we can reach our target audience (rural schools, parents in impoverished areas, etc) who do not have access to the latest phones, tablets and computers.
+Our app will not be able to be run on systems our clients currently have.
+Our application is primarily for people in areas that lack modern technology and they may be running technology generations behind ours.
+We might find we are accessing technologies that their systems cannot support.

 Group processes and communications

-//not done yet, will finish later
+//not done yet - will finish later

 References